The best 55-inch TVs 2024: superb TVs for your living room

 While its screen tech won’t compete with some of the priciest options on this list, the Sky Glass is a 4K QLED TV with a decent 55-inch display and it packs in a powerful soundbar with Dolby Atmos surround sound support.

 If that isn’t enough to convince you, then the best part about it is that you get everything Sky has to offer built-in when you pay the monthly subscription fees.
-You’ll be able to flick through Live TV, watch original Sky content and access all of the other satellite channels without hooking up a separate box or streaming stick.
-There’s just one wire to get it all up and running so you’ll be saving on space and cable mess.
+You can jump through live TV, check out original Sky content, plus access all the other satellite channels without needing to hook up a separate box or add a streaming stick to your TV.
+With this solution there’s just a single wire needed to get it up and running, meaning you'll save on both space and cable clutter.

 You don’t need a satellite dish for it to work either because it relies entirely on an internet connection.
 In our Sky Glass review, you can see that the only major downside is that you do need to have decent broadband at home, if not then you’ll be better off sticking to a TV paired with the Sky Q box instead.